ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "I beg your pardon, I will try again.
 At present I am not in love with Mr. Wickham; no, I certainly am not.
-But he is, beyond all comparison, the most agreeable man I ever saw--and if he becomes really attached to me--I believe it will be better that he should not.
+But he is, beyond all comparison, the most agreeable man I ever saw -- and if he becomes really attached to me -- I believe it will be better that he should not.
 I see the imprudence of it.
 Oh! that abominable Mr. Darcy!
 My father's opinion of me does me the greatest honour, and I should be miserable to forfeit it.
 My father, however, is partial to Mr. Wickham.
 In short, my dear aunt, I